Where to Find Proofreading Jobs as a New Proofreader

 It used to be the “Big Six” until Penguin and Random House merged in 2013.

-Starting at a small publishing company may help you get your foot in the door if you want to work for a well-known publishing house.
-Also, scoring an internship at a publishing company could give you a leg up on the competition.
+Starting at a small publishing company may help you get your foot in the door if you eventually want to work for a well-known publishing house.
+Also, scoring an internship or entry-level proofreading position at a local publishing company could give you a leg up on the competition.

 Furthermore, being a ninja networker has advantages.